EBIO5460Spring2024/class-materials/07_3_ants_neural_net.md

 The RMSprop algorithm is the default in Keras and works for most models.
 It implements stochastic gradient descent with an adaptive learning rate and various performance enhancements.
-By default, the learning rate parameter has a learning rate of 0.001 but this can be tuned (see `?optimizer_rmsprop`).
+By default, the initial learning rate is 0.001 (see `?optimizer_rmsprop`) but this can be tuned.
 Other optimizers are available.

 Now train the model, keeping a copy of the training history.
-Again, we are not getting a new R fitted-model object out of this as we would in say a call to `fit()` with an `lm` object but instead we are directing Keras in Python to train the model.
-The history object is a by-product of training, so I put it on the right-hand side of the expression to be clear that this is a by-product and not a traditional R fitted-model object.
+Again, we are not getting a new R fitted-model object out of this as we would in, say, a call to `fit()` with an `lm` object but instead we are directing Keras in Python to train the model (all the important output remains in Python data structures).
+The history object is a by-product of training, so I put it on the right-hand side of the expression to be clear that this is a by-product and not a traditional R fitted-model object (where you would usually expect to find the trained parameter values).
 In one epoch, the training data are sampled in batches (one SGD step is taken for each batch) until all of the data have been sampled, so the number of epochs is the number of complete iterations through the training data.
 I chose 300 epochs because the fit improves only slowly beyond that.
 Here I used a batch size of 4, which means 10% of the data are used on each subsample to calculate the stochastic gradient descent step.
 Training will take a minute or so and a plot will chart its progress.